pyne/pyne/docs/usersguide/r2s.rst

 source_1.h5m, source_2.h5m ... source_N.h5m

 An "e_bounds" file containing the photon lower and upper energy bounds will also be generated.
+These source files, combined with the "e_bounds" file can now be used as sources for photon transport within DAG-MCNP or DagOpenMC.
-These source files, combined with the "e_bounds" file can now be used as sources for photon transport within MCNP.
 Information on compiling/using a version of MCNP5 that can utilize these mesh-based sources is found in the PyNE user's guide entry on `mesh-based source sampling <http://pyne.io/usersguide/source_sampling.html#source-sampling-in-mcnp5>`_.
 Note that each of these source files must be renamed to "source.h5m" for this purpose.
 By using these sources for photon transport, the shutdown dose rate can be obtained.
 Tally results will have to be normalized by the total photon source intentity.
 This information is found in the "total_photon_source_intensites.txt" file printed out by r2s.py step2.

 ****************
 PyNE R2S example